Travel 4 minutes 09 September 2024

 Terre, Castlemartyr

-The latest addition to Ireland’s Two Star family, Terre sits inside the stunning Castlemartyr Resort – a modernised 18th-century manor worthy of the most special of occasions.
+The latest addition to Ireland’s Two Star family, Terre sits inside the stunning Castlemartyr Resort – a modernised 18th-century manor that has been recognised with One Michelin Key.
 Run by Frenchman Vincent Crepel, Terre is another shining example of how international chefs keeping on falling in love with Ireland and its produce.
 At Terre, that means exceptional local ingredients cooked with the utmost skill.

 One Michelin Star Restaurants in Ireland